 To choose a different field to explore without going back to the full table, click the down arrow in the field column on the left and select a different field.
 After you are finished viewing detailed information about a field, you can return to the full table view by clicking Close.

 If you own the item, you can save any changes you make to the layer.
-Both the item owner and those who have privileges to create content might also choose to save a copy of the layer as a new item in My Content.
+Both the item owner and those who have privileges to create content may also choose to save a copy of the layer as a new item in My Content.

 To work with a feature layer using the Visualization tab, do any of the following:

 If the feature layer contains multiple layers, first select the layer you want to work with from the Layer drop-down menu.
+If you open the Visualization tab from the sublayer's details page, the Layer drop-down menu is not available; all the changes you make are automatically applied to the sublayer.

 - Click the Change Style button to change the default style of the layer.